Lenovo faces Motorola hangover, cuts 3,200 jobs as sales slide, profit tumbles

 Beijing-based Lenovo said the restructuring would yield savings of about $1.35 billion on an annual basis.
 But the difficulty in selling handsets, combined with a continuously shrinking global market for PCs, meant the firm was facing its "toughest market environment in recent years", Chief Executive Yang Yuanqing warned.

-"I still believe mobile is a new business we must win," Yang told Reuters in an interview, saying Lenovo's ambition to rival Apple Inc and Samsung Electronics Co in smartphones remains undimmed.
+"I still believe mobile is a new business we must win," Yang told Reuters in an interview, saying Lenovo's ambition to rival Apple Inc (AAPL.O) and Samsung Electronics Co (005930.KS) in smartphones remains undimmed.

 "I still believe this acquisition (Motorola) was the right decision...Except Apple and Samsung there is no third strong (global) player.
 I believe that will be Lenovo."

-Motorola, bought from Google Inc last year for $2.91 billion, shipped 5.9 million handsets in the quarter, a 31 percent decline from a year earlier.
-Yang cited poor sales in Brazil and China, saying Lenovo would prioritise marketing smartphones outside its home turf, where market saturation and price wars have hobbled firms from Samsung Electronics to domestic startup Xiaomi Inc.
+Motorola, bought from Google Inc (GOOGL.O) last year for $2.91 billion, shipped 5.9 million handsets in the quarter, a 31 percent decline from a year earlier.
+Yang cited poor sales in Brazil and China, saying Lenovo would prioritize marketing smartphones outside its home turf, where market saturation and price wars have hobbled firms from Samsung Electronics to domestic startup Xiaomi Inc [XTC.UL].

 At 0600 GMT, Lenovo shares were down 8.7 percent, hitting their lowest level since late February 2014.